U.S. Navy may station ships in Singapore, Philippines

 In the Philippines, a U.S. ally that has clashed several times with China over the South China Sea dispute, the moves were welcomed.

-"We're together in Asia Pacific and we face common security challenges," said defence spokesman Peter Paul Galvez.
+"We're together in Asia Pacific and we face common security challenges," said defense spokesman Peter Paul Galvez.

 "We see several security challenges where we actually need inter-operability and interplay exercises including disasters, threats of terrorism, freedom of navigation, piracy and human trafficking.
 We cannot deny that we need their assistance in that aspect."
 (Additional reporting by Rob Taylor in Canberra and Manuel Mogato in Manila; Editing by Raju Gopalakrishnan and Alan Raybould)